et9719/GreenwoodAS/README.md

 ## User Expectations

-- As a user, i want to be able to easiy navagate through the website.
+- As a user, I want to be able to easiy navagate through the website.
-- As a user, i want to see the staff before they arrive at my property to do a job, so i have a   better idea of who i am inviting into my home.
+- As a user, I want to see the staff before they arrive at my property to do a job, so i have a   better idea of who I am inviting into my home.
-- As a user, i want to see the quality of their work before booking them to do a job.
+- As a user, I want to see the quality of their work before booking them to do a job.
-- As a user, i want to easily see if they can offer the service im looking for.
+- As a user, I want to easily see if they can offer the service im looking for.
-- As a user, i want to be able to easily get in contact with the company to book a job.
+- As a user, I want to be able to easily get in contact with the company to book a job.

 ## Wireframes